 The association between education level and adoption was non-significant.
 In the group of up to primary level, 12 (35.29%), 14 (41.18%) and 8 (23.53%) respondents had low, medium and high level of adoption, respectively (Table 3).
 In the group of up to middle level of education, 4 (23.53%), 3 (17.65%) and 10 (58.82%) respondents reported in low, medium and high level of adoption respectively.
 So that, the null hypothesis was accepted.
 The highest level of adoption was recorded by the illiterate fennel growers (44 respondents) as compare to other levels of education.
-It could be inferred that education did not play a significant role in adoption level of fennel production technology among the farmers.
-This confirms that schooling education has nothing to do with the adoption of agricultural innovations.
-Chandra stated that the non-significant association between education and level of adoption about improved isabgol cultivation practices [2].
-Whereas, Bairolia found that the education was positively and significantly related with knowledge level of farmers about various agricultural technology [1].
+It could be inferred that education did not play a significant role in adoption level of fennel production technology among the farmers due to higher respondents were found under illiterate and less education as compared to other education allevels.
+Prajapati also recorded non-significant association between education and level of adoption about improved fennel cultivation practices [7] and Chandra similar result was found under isabgol crop [8].